 - Mini-bags are made for you.

 - If you are able to sew, you can make simple garments like skirts to your scale.

 - Opt for cropped jackets, shirts and pants.

 - Avoid tunic-like tops, horizontal stripes, and everything oversize and/or shapeless.

-- Learn to walk on heels.
-There are 101 reasons why to wear heels over 40.
-Gaining height when being petite is one of them.
+- There are 101 reasons why to wear heels over 40.
+Learn to walk in heels to gaining height.